Subsetting web fonts

 Enter specific characters.

-• Select this option to only include the input characters in the font file, excluding everything else.
+Enter specific characters: Select this option to only include the characters you specify in the font file, excluding everything else.

 Specific_characters.png